Xetibo/ReSet-Doc/sections/comparison.typ

   existing third-party libraries.
 For ReSet, this would include the GTK user interface toolkit and the dbus-rs crate, for which the plugin must be suitable.
-  This category is considered important, as rewriting ReSet with different libraries is not feasible for this thesis.
+  This category is considered important, as rewriting ReSet with different libraries is not feasible for this thesis. @dbus_rs

-Special Requirement: All tools used in this project *must be published under a free and open-source license*, as ReSet will be published under the GPL-3.0 license.
+Special requirement: All tools used in this project *must be published under a free and open-source license*, as ReSet will be published under the GPL-3.0 license.